 The external industrial accident takes place in the form of chemical spills, discharge of toxic gases, fires, and radiations.
 These incidents affect the environment at a great extent and are no less than a disaster whereas internal industrial accident encompasses metalworking, agriculture, construction, food-making, lifting equipment, pressure vessels, and so on.
 Simply, its influence is restricted to the premises and equipment in the factory.

 In order to run an industry dealing with chemicals and similar hazardous substances the Ministry of Environment and Forest exercising the power conferred by Section 6, 8 and 25 of the Environment (Protection) Act, 1986 enacted Manufacturing, Storage, and Import of Hazardous Chemicals Rules, 1989 on 27th November 1989.
 The Rules, 1989 provides a comprehensive statutory framework to regulate the activity of an industry engaged with chemical manufacturing, storage, and import.
-Section 2(e) of the Rules, 1989 defines the hazardous chemicals into three categories.
+Section 2(e) of the Rules, 1989 defines hazardous chemicals into three categories.
 The first category includes the chemicals which satisfy the criteria outlined in Part 1 of Schedule 1 or column 2 of the First schedule.
 Further, Part 2 of the Schedule provides a list of toxic and hazardous chemicals.
-The second category says all those chemicals are hazardous which are listed in Column 2 of schedule.
-The third category states that any chemical listed in Column 2 of Schedule 3.
+The second category says all those chemicals are hazardous which are listed in Column 2 of the schedule.
+The third category states any chemical listed in Column 2 of Schedule 3.
 As far as the nature of the Styrene it is included in the list of hazardous and toxic chemicals of Part 2 of Schedule 1 of the Rules, 1989.

 The responsibilities of an occupier of such industries are:-